 The great thing about cloud computing flexibility is that your employees can work from anywhere, and still have full access to all of the important documents that they need.
 If you outsource work to freelancers or you have employees that work from home/abroad.

-This brings down overhead costs and allows you to have a more flexible workforce, so your new business can remain competitive.
+Adopting any type of cloud architecture design brings down overhead costs and allows you to have a more flexible workforce, so your new business can remain competitive.
 Why not globalise your workplace with ease?

 Lost memory cards, broken computers, theft, power failures…these are all problems that you have to face without cloud computing, and the consequences can be potentially disastrous.